stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Holy Forever
+1. And Can It Be
-2. This Kingdom
+2. Jesus Strong & Kind
-3. Teach us to number our days
+3. Turn Your Eyes Upon Jesus
-4. We Belong to the Day
+4. Shine Jesus Shine

 ## 4pm
-1. Apostle's Creed
+1. Ancient of Days
-2. By Faith
+2. We Belong To The Day
-3. Your Word
+3. Come Behold the Wonderous Mystery
-4. No Other Name
+4. All Glory be to Christ

 Check out the church spotify playlist [here](https://open.spotify.com/playlist/3gh0ZKXkJBDbNEnZqJJDXj?si=0908aa3f87544643)